-Fan-favorite flavor profile: (try to say that 10 times!) toasted pecans and pure maple syrup!
-Mix it all up in a beautiful scone, glaze with maple syrup icing and you have a breakfast hit!
-Toasting nuts not only makes them crunchier and enhances the flavor, but the aroma is heavenly!
+One of our favorite flavor combos — toasted pecans and pure maple syrup!
+Mix it all up in a beautiful scone, glaze with maple syrup icing and you have a breakfast hit. ☕️ Toasting nuts not only makes them crunchier and enhances the flavor, but the aroma is heavenly.
 Always toast the nuts!!!

 Maple & Toasted Pecan Scones

-- 3/4 heavy cream half and half, or milk (your choice)
+- 3/4 cup heavy cream half and half, or milk (your choice)

 - 1 1/4 cups toasted pecan pieces, divided